Options For Dummies: Puts And Calls For Dummies Explained

 The option seller risks having to sell the underlying asset at the strike price if the call is exercised.

-Sellers of call options have high probability of profits, but their potential risk is much higher than option buyers.
+Sellers of call options have a high probability of profits, but their potential risk is much higher than option buyers.

 With put options, the option buyer is speculating that the underlying asset will decrease in value.